Cockburn School’s curriculum intent is to meet the needs of everyone.

 If you would like more information about the Cockburn School Curriculum please email firstname.lastname@example.org and mark your email ‘For the attention of Mr A M Smith (Assistant Headteacher)’.

-Our curriculum zones provide students with exciting learning experiences that are designed to fit the needs of all.
+Our curriculum provides students with exciting learning experiences that are designed to fit the needs of all.
+The curriculum is broad and balanced giving students a wide range of subjects to study in depth to ensure they are in a strong position to make informed choices for the next stage of their education.
 Every subject has a destination plotted for students that is rich in the development of knowledge and skills and that leads towards the good qualifications needed to succeed in life.

 This gives information on what is studied in each subject area.
 This is given to prospective parents/carers at via our Open Evening.